Mitt Brings Prosthetics within Reach Thanks to 3D Printing

 “This completely changed everything for us,” explains Nate, “meeting somebody who actually wears them and seeing that they’re big bits of plastic that still look like the exact same designs that were made in WWII.”

 Somewhere in the gap between a rigid plastic socket with a hook on the end and the bionic features of movies like Iron Man, they felt there had to be a solution that could incorporate state-of-the-art technology, but without sacrificing the actual experiences of being human.

 The choice of materials i.materialise offers also helps make customization a reality.
-All of the Mitt attachments are currently made out of plastic using SLS (laser sintering) technology for its rigid and professional finish.
-However, if a user ever requested something that needed to have more force while still remaining light, the flexibility exists with the technology to print parts out of both plastic and metal to ensure it is strong where it needs to be but the weight won’t overwhelm the person using the tool.
+All the Mitt attachments are currently made from plastic using selective laser sintering technology for its rigid and professional finish.
+However, if a user ever requested something that needed to have more force, while still remaining light, the flexibility exists with the technology to print parts out of both plastic and metal to ensure that it is strong where it needs to be, but that the weight won’t overwhelm the person using the tool.

 Freedom of design and mass customization

 After some initial experimentation with laser cutting, the Mitt team quickly realized its limitations when it came to freedom of shape.
 The ability to go from CAD to actual design and test out different iterations quickly by using 3D printing soon made the technology the cornerstone to production of the Mitts.
 With so many essential functions to address such as using a knife, holding a pen or gripping an object, not to mention things more purely for fun like using a racket, the team knew they needed a solution that wouldn’t limit the tools they could offer their customers.